 How are you doing right now?
 No, really, how are you doing?
 We’re so quick in our society to say, “Great!”, “OK” or “I’m fine.”

 Right now many of us are just barely getting by.
 We’re collectively fatigued by all of what is going on – COVID-19 hovering over our world and affecting so many facets of our lives, wild fires that keep multiplying despite firefighters’ heroic efforts, political turmoil, hurricanes and tropical storms that have outstripped our alphabet’s naming capacity for only the second time ever, and incidences of racial injustice that continues to loom over our country on top of the normal stresses of life.
 Illness other than COVID-19, death from other causes, accidents, relationship struggles and more have not stopped just because our normal activities have been impacted.
+For more information about healthy supplements visit dallasobserver.

 So if your answer is, “This is a really hard time for me” or “I’m not doing very well right now,” you’re not alone.
 National Depression Screening Day was October 8 but every day is the right day to be screened for mental health issues.
 On Mental Health America of Licking County’s website (www.mhalc.org/resources/), you’ll find links to MHA National’s screening tools to help identify signs of mental health issues including depression, anxiety, bipolar disorder and post-traumatic stress disorder as well as screening tools to help young people and parents determine if a young person’s emotions or behaviors might be signs of a mental health problem.